the-can-of-soup/pm_threads/Reference.md

 ---

 ### `(threads)` -> Array\[Thread\]
-Returns all threads that were alive at the start of the current tick in their execution order.
+Returns all threads that are currently alive and all threads that exited naturally this tick in their execution order.

 <details>
   <summary>Internal behavior</summary>